 You Might Love This Baked Vegan Cheesecake Because It Is:

 - Easy to make

 If you try out this baked vegan cheesecake and maybe even make a photo of it, then I would love to see it.
 You can DM it to me on Instagram.
-Don’t forget to tag me in your Insta caption + photo with @elavegan and use the hashtag #elavegan and I will gladly check out your post and leave a comment.
-For a raw vegan cheesecake, I would recommend the following recipes: Raw vegan blueberry cheesecake & Fruity cheesecake recipe
+Don’t forget to tag me in your Insta caption + photo with @elavegan and use the hashtag #elavegan.

 Poppy seed layer (optional)

-- To make the poppy seed layer, put the poppy seeds into an electric spice/coffee grinder and mix.
+- To make the poppy seed layer, process the poppy seeds in an electric spice/coffee grinder.
 Now add all ingredients to a saucepan and bring the mixture to a boil.
 Once it thickened up, you can turn off the heat and set the saucepan aside.
-Let cool for a few minutes and then pour the mixture into the springform onto the crust.
-Put it back into the freezer.
+Let cool for a few minutes and then pour the mixture onto the crust.
+Put it back into the fridge.

 - For the cheesecake layer: Blend all cream ingredients in a high-speed blender (or food processor) until smooth and creamy.
 Pour the cheesecake cream onto the poppy seed layer.